Sudo-Ivan/website-archiver/README.md

 A tool for downloading web pages, snapshots from the Wayback Machine and creating into a ZIM file.

-> [!WARNING]
-> Still in heavy development, use at your own risk.

 ## Features

 - Download web pages and their resources
-- Integrates with Internet Archive's Wayback Machine
+- Integrates with Internet Archive's Wayback Machine to download snapshots
 - Supports recursive downloading with configurable depth
-- Preserves page structure and converts links
 - Creates timestamped output directories
 - Handles both HTTP and HTTPS URLs
 - Create a ZIM file